wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 # Mathematics and LIS

+Classification schemes are mathematical functions.
+XXX defines a function as YYY.

 !!!TODO Expand, briefly, on this.
 I intend to write a complete paper about this.

 * Classification schemes as mathematical functions